Updated: July 10, 2021

 Welcome to another installment of Reader Mail, the section of this blog where I answer questions from my readers about money matters.

 Today, we’ll focus solely on investing and I hope you find my answers helpful.

-As always, please note that I am not a professional financial adviser and my responses are solely based from my knowledge and experience as an investor, this means you should always take my advise with a grain of salt.
+As always, please note that I am not a professional financial adviser and my responses are solely based on my knowledge and experience as an investor, this means you should always take my advice with a grain of salt.

 Anyway, without further ado, here now are the Q&A’s:

 I want to start investing, where should I go?

-There’s lot of places you can go to invest, but the most convenient for me is through your own bank.
+There’s a lot of places you can go to invest, but the most convenient for me is through your own bank.
 Go and ask them about their Unit Investment Trust Fund or UITF products.

 Which stocks are good to buy?